The 30 Principles for Agentic Engineering — Part 4: Governance and Safety

 Principle 21 — strictKnownMarketplaces is load-bearing

-Statement.
 Public skill marketplaces are dirty.
 Snyk's February 2026 ToxicSkills audit found 13.4% of 3,984 public Claude Code skills had critical vulnerabilities — 76 confirmed malicious payloads, with separate named campaigns (ClawHavoc) running in parallel. strictKnownMarketplaces is not optional.

-- Set in managed settings:
+Set this in managed settings:

 Principle 22 — Never write goal-conflict prompts